vishvAsa/sanskrit/meta/articles/who-killed-sanskrit.md

 These forces are internationalising their hypocrisy and constructing a literary treasure trove filled with myths.
 They want the world to believe that India sustained itself by consuming the Amrutam (elixir) that emerged from the churning of the seas.
 They never write about those who tilled the land, produced meat and milk through animal grazing, or crafted the ornaments worn by the kings and queens who supposedly lived in that “Sanskrit Age”.

 Ironically, these Indian American elites, particularly members of the Infinity Foundation who oppose anti-caste laws in the US, refer to themselves as “Intellectual Kshatriyas”.
 Isn’t that casteism?
-Dalits, Adivasis, and Shudras are not interested in your Sanskrit Age. +++(Speak for yourself, chaNDAla.
-There exist sachchUdra-s.)+++ They want to move forward into the English Age, displace these forces from all centres of knowledge production, and establish a connection between food production and knowledge production.
+Dalits, Adivasis, and Shudras are not interested in your Sanskrit Age. +++(Speak for yourself.
+There exist sachchUdra-s.
+Also, are Narendra Modi and Rajiv Malhotra who you argue against here not shUdras?)+++ They want to move forward into the English Age, displace these forces from all centres of knowledge production, and establish a connection between food production and knowledge production.

 This is not the Amrit Kaal; it is, in fact, the Shudra Kaal. +++(Maybe.)+++ In this era, production is not pollution, as depicted in Sanskrit books. +++(No such depiction.)+++ Here, production is sacred.